Yu-Xu25/FinalProject-Yu-Xu-25/README.md

     * I will have prepared a presentation showcasing the project’s features and potential for future improvements.

 Usage Instructions:

-For visiting the website, go to link http://127.0.0.1:8080/ in your browser To access the website in your terminal, download this repository.
-Direct to the path of this repo and enter command: *python main.py* .
+For visiting the website, go to link http://127.0.0.1:8080/ in your browser.

+To access the website in your terminal, download this repository.
+Direct to the path of this repo and enter command: `python main.py`.
-Hover your mouse on *Running on http://127.0.0.1:8080/*, press and hold the cmd key (for Mac) and click on the link.
+Hover your mouse on `Running on http://127.0.0.1:8080/`, press and hold the cmd key (for Mac) and click on the link.
 You should be directed to the website's home page.

  Future developments:
  * Travel Support: Enable users to input travel destinations and dates, and fetch weather forecasts according to the number of days for those locations.
 Provide packing lists or outfit suggestions based on the travel destination’s weather.